 Board and other meetings

-Board meetings are held every 1-2 months, and in the past 12 months a total of six meetings were held.
+Board meetings are held every 1-2 months, and in the past 12 months a total of seven meetings were held.

 The attendance record of each Director over the past 12 months was: